mykeels/Outsorcery/README.md

 Introduction
 ------------
 Outsorcery is an open-source library for adding [distributed computing](http://en.wikipedia.org/wiki/Distributed_computing) capabilities to your software.
 It is scalable, customisable and asynchronous.
-While many distributed computing solutions expose the consuming code to the details of work distribution and messaging, Outsorcery has been built from the ground up to be used in the exact way as any local async method.
+While many distributed computing solutions expose the consuming code to the details of work distribution and messaging, Outsorcery has been built from the ground up to be used in the same way as any local async method.

 Getting Started
 ---------------